mcknote/akame/README.md

 - `exset_name`: Name of the extraction set, which handles both the URL and content extraction.
 Default to `basic`.
 See [Extraction Sets Available](#extraction-sets-available) for more details.
 - `loop_seconds`: Interval in seconds between all monitoring rounds.
 Default to `30` seconds.
 - `loop_max_rounds`: Maximum number of rounds to monitor.
 Default to `86400` rounds (so with 30 seceonds, this would make a one-month monitoring task).
-- `notify_creds`: Crentials to be used in the notifier, which is default to Pushover and requires two attributes: `token` and `user_key`.
+- `notifier_creds`: Crentials to be used in the notifier, which is default to Pushover and requires two attributes: `token` and `user_key`.

 ## Extraction Sets Available